vibhorg27/Expressimo/Readme.md

 ## *Vibhor Gupta*

 **Expressimo** is a fun mobile application that allows users to express themselves using emojis in their status updates.
-It uses firebase cloud services to update the status in the cloud and in all the devices of existing users.
+The app is a user-friendly social platform, featuring Google Authentication for secure login and Cloud Firestore for real-time data storage, enabling users to update statuses using emojis and connect with friends.

 ## Functionality

 The following functionality is completed:

-**Google Authentication Integration:**
+**1. Google Authentication Integration:**

 * Implemented Google Authentication for user sign-in and sign-up.
 * Allows users to securely authenticate using their Google accounts.

-**Cloud Firestore for Real-time Database:**
+**2. Cloud Firestore for Real-time Database:**

 * Utilized Cloud Firestore as the real-time database for storing user data and app content.
 * Offers scalable, NoSQL database storage with real-time synchronization.

-**Structured Data Modeling:**
+**3. Structured Data Modeling:**

 * Designed data models in Cloud Firestore to efficiently store and retrieve user profiles, status updates, and other app-related information.
 * Utilized Firestore collections and documents for organized data management.